sbarral/rqs-cpp/README.md

 less precision because once the quantile has been determined, we have de-facto already narrowed down the interval to \[*xᵢ* and *xᵢ₊₁*), and since there are 2*ᴺ* quantiles, we need this much less precision.
-In fact, the method can be shown to be nothing less than a fast inversion sampling method for the upper quadrature with rejection sampling of the wedges, so the precision loss is in theory relatively moderate and mostly due to wedge rejection.
+In fact, the method can be shown to be nothing less than a fast inversion sampling method for the majorizing function with rejection sampling of the wedges, so the precision loss is in theory relatively moderate and mostly imputable to wedge rejection.

 For tailed distributions, the algorithm admits an externally supplied (fallback) tail distribution, just like the ziggurat algorithm, but does not constrain